wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

         s : State
     }

-    (\None. <all computations on s> )

 So this defines `s` as a mutable instance of `State`.
 There can only be one such instance per type.
+And now the function simple becomes

+    ( <all computations on s> )

 To access the information in a stateful record, there are two built-in functions, `get` and `put`, which access a field in the record using its (base-0) index:

     0_1 s get -- gets the Bool from the record
     42 1_1 s put -- puts 42 in the Int slot

+These are polymorphic functions that work for any record type registered as a `state`.

 To make this more readable, I define some constants to identify the fields.
-Suppose the purpose of the fields in the State type are greyscale, transparency and colour, we can define
+Suppose the purpose of the fields in the State type are `greyscale`, `transparency` and `colour`, we can define

     constants {
         greyscale#State = 0_1